rak-shi/research-paper-analyzer/README.md

 ## Review Agent

-Evaluates each generated output based on:
+Evaluates each generated output on a **1–10 scale** for accuracy, completeness, and clarity.

-- Accuracy
-- Completeness
-- Clarity

-If the score is below the threshold, the agent regenerates the response before approval.
+- **Approval threshold:** score ≥ 7
+- **Max retries per agent:** 2 (prevents infinite loops)
+- If an output is still below threshold after 2 retries, the highest-scoring attempt is used and flagged in the final brief as "unverified"
+- Validates that extracted claims trace back to the source paper text before approval

+---

+# LLM Integration

+- **Prompt engineering:** Each agent has a dedicated, task-specific prompt template (`app/prompts/`) with explicit instructions, output format, and constraints — no shared generic prompt across agents
+- **Structured outputs:** Agent responses are enforced through Pydantic schemas (`app/schemas/`) rather than free-form text, so downstream agents and the combiner can reliably parse each result
+- **Error handling:** Gemini API calls are wrapped with retry logic and structured logging (`app/services/gemini_service.py`); failures are caught and surfaced without crashing the workflow
+- **Context management:** Long papers are chunked/truncated before being sent to the model to stay within context limits while preserving section structure

 ---